semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

    ![Custom rule sample plus test window](/img/assistant-write-custom-rule.png#md-width)
 5. Click **Generate** to proceed.
 You'll be redirected to a screen where you can view and copy your rule and test it against the sample bad code snippet you provided.
    ![Dialog box for custom rule parameters](/img/assistant-view-rule.png#md-width)

+## Use your own OpenAI API key

+If you want complete control over how OpenAI handles your data, you can use your OpenAI API key instead of Semgrep's.
+To provide your OpenAI API key:

+1. Sign in to [Semgrep AppSec Platform](https://semgrep.dev/login?return_path=/manage/projects) and navigate to [<i class="fa-solid fa-gear"></i> **Settings > Deployment**](https://semgrep.dev/orgs/-/settings).
+2. In the **Assistant** section, click the <i class="fa-solid fa-gear"></i> **icon** next to **AI provider**.
+3. Select **Your OpenAI API key**, and provide your API key.

+Click **Save** to proceed.

+By switching from Semgrep's key to your key, note that you lose access to the following:

+- Semgrep’s fine-tuned models that can increase the quality of results.
+- Semgrep's [Zero Data Retention agreement](/semgrep-assistant/overview#privacy-and-legal-considerations) that prevents OpenAI from saving input or output data.
+- Semgrep paying for the cost of your AI usage.

+### Additional AI providers

+If you would like access to the following AI providers for use with your Semgrep organization, click the <i class="fa-regular fa-envelope"></i> **icon** next to the AI provider of your choice to request access:

+- Azure OpenAI
+- AWS Bedrock
+- Google Gemini